quoctrinhfz/rz-utils/universal-scripts/host/tools/bootloader_flasher/README.md

 cp /path/to/your/bootloader/file/rzg2l-sbc-platform-settings.bin /path/to/universal-scripts/target/images/
 ```

+**2. Hardware connection:**

+Depending on the type of IPL flashing, set up the corresponding hardware connection:

-**2. Connect debug serial port to Host PC, then change switches to enter SCIF download mode**
+- xSPI/eMMC: Connect the debug serial port to the host PC, then change the switches to enter SCIF download mode.
+- eSD: Connect the USB SD card reader to the host PC.

 **3. Run the script**